 Practical Tips and Advice – What to wear and bring on Hiking – Climbing Safaris

-What to wear and bring on Hiking – Climbing Safaris.
+Our Advice as to what to wear and bring on a Hiking – Climbing Safari.
 Our Practical Advice is for those who do one day Volcano Climbs, Sipi Falls – Mount Elgon one day hikes, Rwenzori Mountains Foothill, and the Rwenzori Mini-Hike.

 What to wear and bring on a climbing Hiking Safari is different from what to wear Gorilla or Chimpanzee Trekking though they are similar at times.
 Taking a day-hike in the savanna of Lake Mburo differs a bit from a Gorilla Trek in Bwindi Impenetrable Forest or Volcanoes National Park.

-Our observation of hikers in Uganda and Rwanda has been that many dress for a stroll in the park in light, wrongly colored clothes, wrong footwear, than on a Hike or Nature Walk in the African Wild.
+Our observation of hikers in Uganda and Rwanda has been that often tourists dress for a stroll in the park in light, wrongly colored clothes, wrong footwear, then on a Hike or Nature Walk in the African Wild.